Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 ### Prerequisites ###

-- Machine with Manjaro Linux distribution
+- The following commands were executed on VM with [Manjaro Linux distribution](https://manjaro.org/download/) (however, they might be performed on another Linux distribution, but the command might differ, e.g. another package manager etc.)
 - Docker installed
  * Download `awesome-linux-config`:
  ```